Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Related Work

 In this section, we explain how our results relate to other rigorous asymptotic analyses of algorithms for solving systems of linear equations.
 For the most part, we restrict our attention to algorithms that make structural assumptions about their input matrices, rather than assumptions about the origins of those matrices.

-Throughout our discussion, we consider an $n$-by-$n$ matrix with $m$ non-zero entries.
-When $m$ is large relative to $n$ and the matrix is arbitrary, the fastest algorithms for solving linear equations are those based on fast matrix multiplication~\cite{CoppersmithWinograd}, which take time approximately $O (n^{2.376})$.
-The fastest algorithm for solving general sparse positive semi-definite linear systems is the Conjugate Gradient.
-Used as a direct solver, it runs in time $O (m n)$ (see ~\cite[Theorem~28.3]{TrefethenBau}).
-Of course, this algorithm can be used to solve a system in an arbitrary matrix $A$ in a similar amount of time by first multiplying both sides by $A^{T}$.
+Throughout our discussion, we consider an $n$-by-$n$ matrix with $m$ nonzero entries.
+When $m$ is large relative to $n$ and the matrix is arbitrary, the fastest algorithms for solving linear equations are those based on fast matrix multiplication~\cite{CoppersmithWinograd,Stothers,Vassilevska}, which take time approximately $O (n^{2.37})$.
+The fastest algorithm for solving general sparse positive semidefinite linear systems is the Conjugate Gradient.
+Assuming computation with infinite precision, one can show that it obtains the correct answer after $O (m n)$ operations (see ~\cite[Theorem~38.3]{TrefethenBau}).
 To the best of our knowledge, every faster algorithm requires additional properties of the input matrix.